Quantum Software Engineering: Landscapes and Horizons: Quantum Software Testing

 The implementation of the idea of assertion circuits is also discussed.
 This is based on Qiskit developed by IBM~\cite{ibm2017qiskit}, an open-source framework for quantum computing, through integrating three types of assertion functions into the Qiskit development environment.
 Programmers can use these functions to instrument the necessary assertion circuits for classical, entanglement, and superposition states, and therefore can check the corresponding ancilla qubits for error detection.
 These three kinds of assertion functions include \verb+classical_assertion+, \verb+entanglement_assertion+, and \verb+superposition_assertion+.
 Table~\ref{table:AssertionMethod} summarises and compares these assertion functions, with the assertion methods proposed in~\cite{honarvar2020property}.
 The experimental results for several case studies have confirmed the effectiveness of the proposed approach on debugging as well as on improving the success rate for quantum algorithms such as Quantum Fourier Transform (QFT)~\cite{coppersmith2002approximate}, Quantum Phase Estimation (QPE)~\cite{kitaev2002classical}, and Bernstein-Vazirani algorithm~\cite{bernstein1993quantum,bernstein1997quantum}.

 The assertion schemes proposed by Huang and Martonosi~\cite{huang2018qdb}, Zhou and Byrd~\cite{zhou2019quantum}, and Liu {\it et al.}~\cite{liu2020quantum}, however, still have some limitations that they can only handle limited quantum states related assertions and limited assertion locations, which may increase the difficulty in debugging based on the assertions.
-To overcome this problem, Li {\it et al.}~\cite{li2019poq} proposed {\it Poq}, a projection-based runtime assertion checker for debugging quantum programs. {\it Poq} uses projection~\cite{birkhoff1936logic} to represent assertions, which, compared to classical representation, has more expressive power.
-Moreover, since projection naturally matches the projective measurement, which may not affect the measured state when the state is in one of its basis states~\cite{li2019poq}, it may reduce the testing overhead. {\it Poq} can assert sophisticated quantum algorithms.
+To overcome this problem, Li {\it et al.}~\cite{li2019poq,li2020projection} proposed {\it Proq}, a projection-based runtime assertion checker for debugging quantum programs. {\it Proq} uses projection~\cite{birkhoff1936logic} to represent assertions, which, compared to classical representation, has more expressive power.
+Moreover, since projection naturally matches the projective measurement, which may not affect the measured state when the state is in one of its basis states~\cite{li2019poq}, it may reduce the testing overhead. {\it Proq} can assert sophisticated quantum algorithms.
+To validate the approach, Li {\it et al.} performed both theoretical analysis and case studies.
+They performed two case studies on applying the projection-based assertions to two sophisticated quantum algorithms, the Shor’s algorithm~\cite{shor1999polynomial} and the HHL algorithm~\cite{harrow2009quantum}.
+Both theoretical analysis and case studies show that the proposed assertion-based approach is superior to the existing quantum program assertion~\cite{huang2019statistical,liu2020quantum}, with stronger expressive ability, more flexible assertion location, fewer execution times and lower implementation overhead.